zkonduit/halo2/README.md

 ## Benchmarks

-We benched the code on this setup:
+The new CUDA backend was benchmarked by Ingonyama on this setup:
 - 4080 & i9–13900K

-We used the circuits in the MoPro’s benchmark repository to compare the proving systems.
+They used the circuits in the MoPro’s benchmark repository to compare the proving systems.

 - **Simple Lookup**: Defines a lookup table that doubles input values and verifies this relation using both a lookup constraint and a simple identity gate.
 - **Plonk**: Implements a gate that supports both multiplication and addition.
 It repeatedly computes a^2 + a, verifies correctness using gate constraints.
 - **Lookups**:  Defines a lookup-heavy computation using a simple 8-bit lookup table and multiple redundant lookup constraints to inflate the degree of the constraint system.

+As compared to the earlier version of this repository, the benchmarks were as follows.
 <p align="center">
   <img src="./figures/lookups_ms_log_scale.png" alt="4090 Benchmark" width="45%">
   <img src="./figures/lookups.png" alt="4080 Benchmark" width="45%">